gpkvt/nginx-rtmp/README.md

 ## Webserver / PHP-FPM

-nginx is configured to serve file via http (Port 80). php-fpm is also available (PHP 7.0), to add content use the Volume `/var/www/`.
+nginx is configured to serve files via http (Port 80). php-fpm is also available (PHP 7.0), to add content use the Volume `/var/www/`.

 ## Build